Humpback Whales and Where to See Them

 Humpback whales can be found all over the world, but their location at any given time depends on the season.
 They will spend a lot of the year close to islands or mainland shores, but they will also migrate huge distances across oceans.
 During the summer, they can be found in high-latitude areas, such as the Gulf of Maine or Gulf of Alaska.
 In the winter months, they migrate to warmer waters toward the Equator, such as South America, Hawaii and Africa.

 Humpback Whales can be spotted in various locations in the Antarctic, so this area is one of the best locations to guarantee a sighting.
 Along with minke whales and orcas, humpback whales frequent waters around the Antarctic Peninsula during the southern hemisphere’s summer.
 The Antarctic forms an impressive backdrop for whale watching, so this is a really fantastic place to see them.
-February and March in particular are the best months for spotting humpback whales in the Antarctic.
+February and March, in particular, are the best months for spotting humpback whales in the Antarctic.

 The western and northern coasts of Scotland have the potential for spotting some humpbacks as they migrate north from southern waters.
-Specifically, they favour waters around the Hebrides—particularly the Island of Mull and further north around Shetland.
+Specifically, they favor waters around the Hebrides—particularly the Island of Mull and further north around Shetland.
 The Sea Watch Foundation has also reported humpback whale sightings over the last two years on the east coast of Scotland, around Aberdeenshire.
 May to August is the best time for spotting an occasional humpback around Scottish waters.

 The tail of a humpback whale seen as it dives into the deep!

 Humpback whales, along with minke whales, orcas, and even blue whales, can be spotted off the coast of Iceland, usually between May and September.
-The combination of the cold Arctic waters in the north and the warmer north Atlantic ocean to the south, combined with the long summer daylight hours and relatively shallow waters, makes Iceland a favourable feeding ground for humpbacks and many other whale species.
+The combination of the cold Arctic waters in the north and the warmer north Atlantic ocean to the south, combined with the long summer daylight hours and relatively shallow waters, makes Iceland a favorable feeding ground for humpbacks and many other whale species.

 During the northern hemisphere’s summer months, humpback whales enjoy the cooler waters around Alaska.
 Whilst there, they work together to gather food, blowing bubbles to create nets and confuse their prey.
 They then open their jaws wide and spin through these bubble-nets to eat their food.
 It’s incredibly clever and allows them to eat up to one and a half tonnes of food each and every day.
 During the winter, they survive off body fat reserves built up during the summer.

 The water around New Zealand’s south island is also known for hosting humpback whales around June and July.
 During this time, they undertake their seasonal long-distance migration to winter breeding and calving grounds in warmer waters.
-Two currents collide around the Kaikoura Coastline, creating a rich abundance of fish, which humpbacks, blue whales and sperm whales absolutely love.
+Two currents collide around the Kaikoura Coastline, creating a rich abundance of fish, which humpbacks, blue whales, and sperm whales absolutely love.

 Maybe you'll get to see a mother and calf together!